Gabriel Mec

-Gabriel Ferreira de Carvalho (born 11 April 2008), better known as Gabriel Mec, is a Brazilian professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série A club Grêmio.
+Gabriel Ferreira de Carvalho (born 11 April 2008), better known as Gabriel Mec, is a Brazilian professional footballer who plays as a left winger or attacking midfielder for Primeira Liga club Porto.

 Youth career

 Born in Campos dos Goytacazes, Gabriel Mec has been at Grêmio since he was 9 years old.
 In August 2024, the player caught the attention of international football, especially Chelsea, when he received an offer of € 24 million.
 Agencyed by Neymar's father (Neymar Sr.), Grêmio agreed a renewal contract with the athlete until the end of 2026.

 In the 2025 Copa São Paulo de Futebol Jr., Gabriel Mec gained even more prominence as a highlight of Grêmio's excellent campaign in the competition.